Love You to the Moon and Back: A Monochrome Space Theme

 The rocket party boxes were filled with Rockets (or Smarties for the US readers) candies and Starburst.
 How perfect!

 (Tip: I used the left over marble plates from my husband’s thirtieth.
 I always love to save money where I can!
-For more budget friendly party tips read My Sweet Valentine Social)
+For more budget friendly party tips read My Sweet Valentine Social: Part II)

-The second craft were Rocket Launchers- put together from cardstock, straws and tape.
-For the free printable and directions, click here.
+What’s a party without some fun kid’s crafts?!
+The kids loved making their own Polymer Clay Aliens and Rocket Launchers.
+Download the free printable and start crafting these fun Rocket Launchers today!
 These were very easy to make, and the guests had fun shooting them high in the air.

 A pop up rocket, and astronaut costume provided a picturesque place for guests to snap a pic.
 And a modern and easy backdrop provided by Posie and Pine Rentals, finished off the space theme look.